-1. Click the Developer tab to display the Developer features.
+- 1. Click the Developer tab to display the Developer features. - 2.
+Click the Source button,

 The spreadsheet displays the XML Source pane.
 You can drag mapped nodes from the XML Source pane to the spreadsheet.
-You are ready to create mapped fields from the nodes in the SampleCentricExportBatch folder.
+You are ready to create mapped fields from the nodes in the SampleCentricExportBatch folder by dragging the nodes from the XML Source tree to the appropriate table cell.

-- 3. Open the MethodHeaderData folder and drag the LabName node from the XML Source tree to cell B3. - 4.
-Open the MethodHeaderData folder and drag the InstrumentMethodName node from the XML Source tree to cell B4. - 5.
-Open the BatchHeaderData folder and drag the UserName node from the XML Source tree to cell B5. - 6.
-Open the BatchHeaderData folder and drag the BatchName node from the XML Source tree to cell B6. - 7.
-Open the MethodHeaderData folder and drag the MethodName node from the XML Source tree to cell G3. - 8.
-Open the MethodHeaderData folder and drag the MasterMethodName node from the XML Source tree to cell G4. - 9.
-Open the BatchHeaderData folder and drag the CalibrationFile node from the XML Source tree to cell G5.
+- 3. Open the MethodHeaderData folder and do the following: - a.
+Drag the LabName node to cell B3. - b.
+Drag the InstrumentMethodName node to cell B4. - 4.
+Open the BatchHeaderData folder and do the following: - a.
+Drag the UserName node to cell B5. - b.
+Drag the BatchName node to cell B6.

+- 5. Open the MethodHeaderData folder and do the following: - Drag the MethodName node to cell G3. - Drag the MasterMethodName node to cell G4. - 6.
+Open the BatchHeaderData folder and drag the CalibrationFile node to cell G5.